-Loyola’s expert pediatric dermatologists recognize the unique needs of infants, children and adolescents with pediatric and congenital skin conditions.
-At Loyola, we have vast experience in diagnosing, treating and preventing common and rare skin conditions in children, including:
+Loyola’s expert pediatric dermatology team recognizes the unique needs of infants, children and adolescents with pediatric and congenital skin conditions.
+These conditions include:

-Our experienced pediatric dermatologists offer individualized, advanced treatment in a warm and caring setting.
-Loyola’s pediatric dermatology team works closely with parents to fully understand your child’s medical history and problem.
+Our team offers individualized, advanced treatment in a warm and caring setting while working closely with parents to fully understand your child’s medical history and problem.
 We will provide you with information based on the latest research to help you manage your child’s condition.

 Why Choose Loyola for Pediatric Dermatology?

 Loyola is committed to the compassionate diagnosis and care of our youngest patients with dermatologic conditions.
-Loyola’s pediatric dermatologists understand the unique needs of children and use the most advanced, proven medical and surgical treatments for all kinds of skin conditions.
+Loyola’s pediatric dermatology team understands the unique needs of children and use the most advanced, proven medical and surgical treatments for all kinds of skin conditions.

 Loyola’s pediatric dermatology team is specially trained in the treatment of children and provides care in a compassionate, family-friendly environment.
-Our clinicians welcome families to be involved in all aspects of diagnosis, treatment and recovery; they are available to answer any questions and address any concerns you might have.
+We welcome families to be involved in all aspects of diagnosis, treatment and recovery; they are available to answer any questions and address any concerns you might have.